enleak/enleak.github.io/TryHackMe/Anonymous.md

 <img src="images/otherfiles.png">

 **We take a closer look at the clean.sh and notice that it is a kronjob (kronjobs is most suitable for scheduling time based tasks) running on their machine.
-We try to modify the clean.sh file with a python reverse shell to see if its works**
+We try to modify the clean.sh file with a python reverse shell to see if its works.**

 <img src="images/bash.png">

-**We then replace the clean.sh file in their machine with ours useing `put clean.sh clean.sh`**
+**We then replace the clean.sh file in their machine with ours useing `put clean.sh clean.sh`.**

 <img src="images/replace.png">